maggie-collier/Learning_Coding/Learning_Languages.md

-# Notes On Learning Languages
+# Notes On Learning Languages testing stuff herr
-Maggie I love you so much.
-You're
+Hopefully this works this time Maggie I love you so much.
+You're Maybe a new line?

+More fun stuff this will break.

-An unbelievable woman and I'm so proud of who you've become and Are continuing to become :D seeing your
+An unbelievable woman and I'm so proud of who you've become and Are continuing to become :D seeing your I'm typing here too

 Determination to become the best version of yourself is amazing And you're such an inspiration to me <3